biojava/biojava.github.io/_wikis/BioJava_talk:CookBook1.7.md

 My suggestion is to create a page where some representative apps created using BioJava could be showcased. --[Foisys](User:Foisys "wikilink") 15:58, 6 February 2006 (EST)

+What do people think about the links to STRAP here? this are links out to their web site.
+No content in this wiki is provided and it does not feel like the BioJava cookbook page is the right place for this.
+Perhaps this should better be moved to the [applications that are based on biojava page](BioJava:BioJavaInside "wikilink")? --[Andreas](User:Andreas "wikilink") 18:39, 21 January 2008 (EST)